hydrologic units in Virginia

 When states are not aggressive enough in enforcing the Clean Water Act, citizens can file suit to force compliance with the Federal law.
 Such lawsuits have forced Virginia to accelerate the assessment of water quality, to see which waterbodies are clean enough to meet the uses defined for it.
 EPA must approve the water assessments completed by the state, plus clean-up plans known as Total Maximum Daily Load (TMDL) plans.

 Fish kills in Shenandoah and James River started in 2004.
-Development of "intersex" bass with both male/female chacteristics suggest that pesticides/herbicides and hormones (including estrogen excreted by humans using birth control pills) are altering natural patterns.
+Development of "intersex" smallmouth bass with both male/female characteristics suggest that pesticides/herbicides and hormones (including estrogen excreted by humans using birth control pills) are altering natural patterns.

 Despite commitments to "Save the Bay" since 1983, the states missed the 2010 deadline to complete a Chesapeake Bay TMDL.
 A Federal judge acted in response to a lawsuit by citizen groups, and EPA completed the TMDL as a Federal document. the Chesapeake Bay TMDL established a timeline for reducing the excessive amounts of sediments, nitrogen, and phosphorous flowing into the bay from the six watershed states (NY, WV, PA, DE, MD, VA) and the District of Columbia.
 Each state has prepared a Watershed Implementation Plan (WIP), with a schedule of corrective actions that will be completed by the year 2025.